 Estate planning entails a lot more than just writing a will, although your Last Will and Testament is a large part of your estate plan.
 Estate planning involves preparing for your future needs, including supporting yourself after you retire, or covering complicated end-of-life medical needs.
 Besides your will, an estate plan includes one or more trusts, power-of-attorney designations, and guardianship documents.
 Estate planning also includes tax management, both while you’re alive and to reduce the taxes your estate owes the state after you pass away.

-Our Monroe estate planning lawyer takes the time to get to know you, so we understand your goals for building wealth and how you want to protect your family.
+Our Monroe estate planning lawyer works with individuals and married couples on their planning strategies.
+We always make it a point to get to know you, so we can directly apply your goals for building wealth and how you want to protect your family.
 We then recommend the right estate planning documents to help you pay for your child’s education, enhance the life of a loved one with a disability, and ensure that the right people inherit the assets you intend.
 If you like, we can also make recommendations for retirement planning, so you can maximize the tax benefits of certain investments and avoid penalties for specific withdrawals.

 Our Experience Matters For Savvy Estate Planning

 For your estate plan to be effective, it must comply with Washington State’s Estate Code, a body of laws that determine who inherits, how much they receive, and who assumes guardianship of minor children.
 The law sets specific requirements for wills, trusts, Powers of Attorney, and other estate planning documents to be effective.
-Our Monroe estate planning lawyer, with over a decade of experience crafting personalized estate plans for families like yours, ensures that all your documents are compliant with current laws and strong enough to withstand a challenge in court.
+Our Monroe estate planning lawyer has over seven years of experience crafting personalized estate plans for families like yours.
+Here's more info on what sets him and our firm apart:

 - Member in good standing of the Washington Bar Association | Tax Section Member